csiz/Space-Chess/README.md

 **Command Flagship**:

-Command ships are the key unit that must be protected, but they move slowly.
+Command ships are the key unit that must be protected, the objective is to destroy the enemy command!
+The command ships are large and occupy 7 hexes, the center and all adjacent hexes (and they can hover over the forbidden pentagons).
+Consider any other place within 2 hexes of the center as adjacent.
-* Move up to 2 hexes to a free space.
+* Move up to 2 hexes to a free space, all hexes must be free.
+* Use both actions to re-build any destroyed ship.

 **Gunship**: